Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

-The network architecture was implemented in PaddlePaddle. {The network weights are initialized using~\cite{He2015Delving} and the biases are first set to 0.} The optimization is performed by the ADAM optimizer~\cite{kingma2014adam} {using the default parameters}.
-The batch size is {set to} 64, and the initial learning rate {to} $10^{-2}$.
-The learning rate decay strategy is the exponential decay method, and the learning rate decayed by 0.9 every 3000 iterations.
-Our model is trained on a NVIDIA Tesla V100 and each training takes 70 epochs, where the demosaicking algorithm usually takes 4-5 days, and the denoising algorithm for each noise level takes 3-4 days.
+The network architecture was implemented in PyTorch.
+The network weights were initialized using~\cite{He2015Delving} and the biases were first set to 0.
+The optimization was performed by the ADAM optimizer~\cite{kingma2014adam} using the default parameters.
+The batch size was set to 64, and the initial learning rate to $10^{-2}$.
+The learning rate decay strategy was the exponential decay method, and the learning rate decayed by 0.9 every 3000 iterations.
+Our model was trained on a NVIDIA Tesla V100 and required 50 epochs for each training iteration.
+The non-lightweight demosaicing and denoising algorithms at each level typically took approximately 3 days to train, while the lightweight algorithms could be trained within a day.

-\section{Experiments}
+\section{EXPERIMENTS}